Teriks/pake/docs/source/subprocess.rst

 :py:meth:`pake.TaskContext.check_output` differs from :py:meth:`subprocess.check_output`
 in that you cannot specify an **stderr** parameter, and an **ignore_errors** option is added which can prevent the method from raising an exception on non zero return codes from the process.
-All of the processes **stderr** is directed to it's **stdout**.
+All of the process's **stderr** is directed to it's **stdout**.

 **ignore_errors** allows you to directly return the output of a command even if it errors